 NACA provides the best home purchase program in America.
-This includes free individual comprehensive counseling to evaluate a homebuyer's overall finances and to determine if s/he is ready for homeownership and by determining an affordable mortgage payment.
+This includes free individual comprehensive counseling to evaluate a homebuyer's overall finances and to determine if they are ready for homeownership and by determining an affordable mortgage payment.
 NACA Counselors work with homebuyers for as long as it takes to become pre-approved for a mortgage, and then assist them throughout the home purchase and mortgage process.
 The vast majority of NACA homebuyers are low- to moderate-income and people of color, many of whom have neither perfect credit nor substantial savings.

-NACA has over \$20 Billion committed by major lenders, including \$15 Billion from Bank of America, for the NACA mortgage.
+NACA has over \$20 billion committed by major lenders for the NACA mortgage, including \$15 billion from Bank of America.
 While NACA provides potential homebuyers with information about a range of mortgage options, homebuyers come to NACA to access NACA's Best in America Mortgage.
-This extraordinary mortgage provides every homebuyer the same incredible terms which makes homeownership affordable without the need for perfect credit, large savings or high income.
+This extraordinary mortgage provides every homebuyer the same incredible terms, which makes homeownership affordable without the need for perfect credit, large savings or high income.
 The NACA Mortgage terms are:

-- No down payment
+- No down-payment

-Below Market fixed 30-year or 15-year
+- Below Market fixed 30-year or 15-year

 - No closing costs or fees

-No Mortgage Insurance
+- No Mortgage Insurance